vmware-archive/gpdb-broker/sqlserver-connector/README.md

 #sqlserver-connector
-This is a spring cloud service connector that can be used to simplify service access for clients of the sqlservice-broker.
+This is a spring cloud service connector that can be used to simplify service access for clients of the sqlserver-broker.
 For general information about service connectors, please refer to [this documentation.](http://cloud.spring.io/spring-cloud-connectors/spring-cloud-spring-service-connector.html)

 To use the connector, simply include it as a dependency for your project.
-See the [sqlserver-client](https://github.com/cf-platform-eng/ms-sql-server-broker/tree/master/sqlserver-client) for an example.
+See the [sqlserver-client-example](https://github.com/cf-platform-eng/ms-sql-server-broker/tree/master/sqlserver-client-example) for guidance on how to do this.